 In March 2022, I was selected for the Nathaniel Wade Award by the Board of the Guild of Battlefield Guides, This award was established to “publicly recognise the contribution of an individual, group or organisation associated with the Guild, who through their efforts has made a significant contribution to the craft of battlefield guiding and the wider Military History community”.
 Quite an accolade, of which I am very proud.

 How fourteeneighteen came into being

 Over the years many people have asked me for help in researching a soldier – most often a father, grandfather or great uncle.
-I initially did this as a hobby and eventually as a income-generating part-time activity, but with so many people asking and me being busy at work, something had to give.
+I initially did this as a hobby and eventually as a income-generating part-time activity from 2002, but with so many people asking and me being busy at work, something had to give.
 I decided to make a living out of my passion – what a joy – and left my old career behind on 25 April 2008.
 I now work full time on writing, researching and touring.
 I even get to see my wife and family more often than before!
 My business fourteeneighteen is always bursting at the seams.
 I research soldiers every day and am always accumulating material and knowledge of the subject.
 I look forward to being of assistance to you.
 Don’t me afraid to contact me on any matter of research or battlefield touring where you think you may need professional help.